 LPC members shall participate in legislative advocacy and boardsmanship training activities, which include the following:

-- OSBA fall and spring regional meetings in their region.
+- OSBA fall regional meetings in their region.

 - OSBA annual convention and annual membership meeting each November.

 - Other OSBA conferences and training sessions, as possible.

 To serve on the Legislative Policy Committee, you must:

 - Be an active member of your local board within the region nominating you to the LPC.

 - Be a member of a local board that is a dues-paying member of OSBA.

 - Be nominated by a local board in the region electing you to the LPC.